Working from home in your own garden office: your questions answered

 The number of people working from home is rising fast, meaning that the need for a dedicated work space is also on the up.
 Don’t have a spare bedroom that can double as a home office?
 Join the increasing numbers of ex-commuters who are working in garden buildings to preserve precious space in their homes.

-The benefits of working from your own garden based home office are endless; reduced start-up costs, no need to move or build a costly extension, private space away from busy family life, not to mention the short commute!
-However there are a few questions that people always want to know before considering investing in a garden home office and we are here to help with a few of those common questions.
+The benefits of working from home in a garden office are well documented – reduced start-up costs, no need to move or build costly extensions, a quiet space to work away from busy family life, not to mention the travel time you’ll save!
+Here are answers to some of the most common questions that people ask before investing in a garden room office.

-Garden buildings MUST be built on a flat surface so be sure to take in to account having to do some groundwork before ordering your building.
-The perfect base for a log cabin is a solid, concrete slab which you can lay yourself or contact a local builder.
+Garden buildings MUST be built on a flat surface so remember that you’ll have to do some groundwork before ordering your building.
+The perfect base for a log cabin or insulated garden room is a solid, concrete slab which you can lay yourself or contract a local builder to install.

-Garden buildings do not need planning permission if they fall under the following restrictions:
+Garden buildings don’t usually need planning permission providing they meet the following requirements:

-- When adding a building to your garden you need to make sure the building does not cover more than half of the land around your home.
+- When adding a building to your garden you need to make sure it doesn’t cover more than half of the land around your home.

-What type of building should I go for?
+What type of garden office building should I go for?

 Can I work in my garden building in the winter?

-Most high speed internet is wireless and you can buy boosters from your internet provider which will give you a strong wireless connection in the garden.
-You can also buy signal boosters for your mobile phone to make sure that you can make those important calls without any worries.
+Most high speed internet is wireless, and you can buy boosters from your internet provider that will give you a strong wireless connection in the garden.
+You can also buy signal boosters for your mobile phone to ensure that you can make those important calls without any worries.